Listen on Stitcher.

 Heather Lee Dyer is a fiction writer and the author of Creativity Over Perfection.
-Heather normally writes along the genre of young adults science fiction, specifically space opera.
+Heather normally writes in the genre of young adults science fiction, specifically space opera.
 Find out why she said she’d never write non-fiction books but did it anyway!

 Heather writes young adults science fiction, specifically space opera, being raised on loving space, space travel, and science fiction.